 Section 125 Cafeteria Plans

-These plans were originally provided for when Section 125 of the Internal Revenue Code (IRC) was established in 1979.
-Since then there have been numerous changes and clarifications that have allowed Cafeteria Plans to evolve into their current form.
+Section 125 Cafeteria plans were originally provided for when Section 125 of the Internal Revenue Code (IRC) was established in 1979.
+Since then there have been numerous changes and clarifications that have allowed section 125 Cafeteria Plans to evolve into their current form.

 Employees Reduce Taxable Income with a Section 125 Cafeteria Plan

-A Cafeteria Plan allows employees to pay for certain costs on a pre-tax basis.
+A section 125 Cafeteria Plan allows employees to pay for certain costs on a pre-tax basis.
 Allowable group insurance premiums include those paid for medical insurance, dental insurance, vision care insurance, group life insurance for coverage up to $50,000 per employee, and disability income insurance.
 In addition, employees can pay for otherwise non-reimbursed health care costs and day care costs by participating in a Heath Care Flexible Spending Account and a Day Care Flexible Spending Account.

 Employees can decrease their federal and state income taxes as well as Social Security and Medicare taxes.
 Savings usually range from 20% to 40% of pre-tax contributions depending upon an employee’s actual tax rates.

 Employers Reap Tax Savings Benefits by Offering a Section 125 Cafeteria Plan

 Employer tax savings can be as much as 7.65% of employee pre-tax contributions as a result of decreased Social Security and Medicare wages.
 These savings usually equal or exceed any design and administration costs.

 In order to establish a Section 125 Cafeteria Plan, a written Plan Document, a Summary Plan Description, and other administration forms are required.

 Non-Discrimination testing also must be performed to demonstrate that the Plan does not discriminate in favor of Highly Compensated and Key employees.